dlepaux/realtime-bpm-analyzer/readme.md

 ## Roadmap

-[] Add confidence level of Tempo
+- [ ] Add confidence level of Tempo
-[] Combine Amplitude Thresholding strategy with others to improve BPM accuracy [] Improve the continous analysis in order to ignore drops and cuts, monitore memory usage
+- [ ] Combine Amplitude Thresholding strategy with others to improve BPM accuracy
+- [ ] Improve the continous analysis in order to ignore drops and cuts
+- [ ] Monitore memory usage

 Let us know what is your most wanted feature by opening [an issue](https://github.com/dlepaux/realtime-bpm-analyzer/issues).